 The Phillips Memorial Library provides robust access to the College’s wireless network.
-In the Library Commons tradition, the library offers 135 public access Windows and Macintosh desktop computers, sophisticated digitization and multimedia processing resources in Digital Publishing Services and MediaHub Laboratory, a large inventory of PC and Macintosh laptops, and iPads with Web access for check-out, collaboration facilities and technology support in the lower-level TecHub, a presentation rehearsal/recording room, and an extensive array of productivity software, as well as an 18-computer electronic classroom.
-The InterHub connects the library to the Ruane Center for the Humanities and provides refreshments, robust wireless access, and seating for 36 patrons, color printing, and five desktop computers beginning at 6:00am on weekdays.
-The library accommodates approximately 1,015 students in quiet and group-study areas.
+In the Library Commons tradition, the library offers 159 public access Windows and Macintosh desktop and laptop computers, sophisticated digitization and multimedia processing resources in Digital Publishing Services and MediaHub Laboratory, a large inventory of iPads with Web access for check-out, collaboration facilities and technology support in the lower-level TecHub, and an extensive array of productivity software, as well as an 18-computer electronic classroom.
+The InterHub connects the library to the Ruane Center for the Humanities and provides refreshments, robust wireless access, and seating for 36 patrons, color printing, and five desktop computers beginning at 6:00 AM on weekdays.
+The library accommodates approximately 1,000 students in quiet and group-study areas.

 For more information, including library hours, call 401.865.2242 or visit the Library Web site.